betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsCseSwTesting.md

 #### Publication date: May 8, 2017

 <!--deck start--->
-Testing is the process of assuring that a software product is meeting it requirements.
+Testing is the process of assuring that a software product is meeting its requirements.
 Software requires regular extensive testing to ensure correctly functioning code.
 <!--deck end--->

 <!--body start--->